nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 Providers **MUST** use a default value of `unk` – unknown.

 This item is mandatory in the base FHIR profile but GP systems do not record this detail therefore we have been forced to pick a default value and this information should not be used.

+This element has been included in this section as providers **MUST** populate it.
+However, as the data should not be used it has also been included in the ‘Do not use’ section below.

 ### reasonCode ###